 The field of elder law actually does not benefit only seniors.
 While seniors may be more likely than other demographic groups to be concerned with the issues that elder law attorneys assist with, younger people can also benefit from getting professional help from an elder law lawyer.
-Unsworth LaPlante, PLC provides legal assistance to people of all ages on all types of elder law matters.
+Unsworth LaPlante, PLLC provides legal assistance to people of all ages on all types of elder law matters.
 Some of the many issues that elder law attorneys can address include incapacity planning; making advanced healthcare decisions; asset protection; financial planning; and estate planning.

 If you want to make sure you have a secure future and that your family will be cared for even if tragedy strikes, give us a call at 802-879-7133.
 You can also contact us online.
 We can provide personalized advice to you and can answer general questions which you may need answers to about elder law including:

 - When should you talk to an elder law attorney in Vermont?

 - What kinds of things can an elder law attorney do?